tsackton/taelgarverse/docs/people/sembarans/beatrix-thorne.md

 ![Beatrix](../../assets/beatrix.png){align="right"; width="320"}A solider in the Bridge Patrol of the [Cleenseau Garrison](<../../groups/sembaran-army/army-garrison-of-cleenseau.md>) of the [Army of the West](<../../groups/sembaran-army/army-of-the-west.md>), she accompanied the [Heroes of Cleenseau](<../pcs/cleenseau/heroes-of-cleenseau.md>) into the [Cleenseau Wood](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau-wood.md>) following a trail of spiders.

 After her recent marriage to [Gabriel Thorne](<./gabriel-thorne.md>), she left the army and joined the [Lord's Guard of Cleenseau](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau/lord-s-guard-of-cleenseau.md>).
-She miscarried during the Zombie Plague in Cleenseau.
+She miscarried during the [Undead Attacks in Sembara](<../../events/1700s/1720/01/undead-attacks-in-sembara.md>).